moshstaq/aws-landing-zone/README.md

 Stratum Retail Group acquired a US-based retail business running on AWS.
 The acquisition brought two problems into focus: unpredictable traffic spikes during flash sales were causing the US website to crash and lose revenue, and there was no visibility into system errors or performance bottlenecks across either estate.

 This landing zone addresses both.
-It establishes a production-pattern AWS foundation with elastic compute scaling that absorbs flash sale traffic spikes automatically, and centralised observability that surfaces errors and performance issues before they become incidents.
+It establishes an AWS foundation with elastic compute scaling that absorbs flash sale traffic spikes automatically, and centralised observability that surfaces errors and performance issues before they become incidents.

 ---